It isn’t easy to pin down Michael Wilbon these days. It’s not that he doesn’t want to talk. The notion of silence doesn’t exist for him.

-It was an unprecedented, and never duplicated, array of transcendent superstars playing for the same team; 11 of the 12 players are … Continue Reading
+It was an unprecedented, and never duplicated, array of transcendent superstars playing for the same team; … Continue Reading

 What ESPN did with its NBA Countdown show this year might not be good news for James Brown, Curt Menefee, Chris Berman, Chris Fowler, and countless other hosts of studio shows.